ericheep/physical-memories/README.md

 ## Mechatronic Sound Objects
 This project uses mechatronic objects as a primary source of its auditory material.
 Much like the work of [Mo H. Zareei](http://m-h-z.net/), this project uses "a mechatronic instrument in which the buzzing of DC motors and actuation noises of solenoids are not to be perceived as some form of unwanted aural by-product, but as the instrument’s main sonic output."[[1]](#1)

 The solenoids will be driven in a matter which ultimately results in a tones being created due to their velocity and frequency of actuation.
-The solenoids will also be striking various materials at various distances, and the derivation of the tones will be large area of experimentation.
+The solenoids will also be striking on variety of different materials, which makes the production of audible tones a large area of experimentation.

 <a name="1"/>
 > [1] http://m-h-z.net/wp-content/uploads/2014/09/mutor_drone-chorus-of-metrically-muted-motors_camera-ready.pdf "Mutor: Drone Chorus of Metrically Muted Motors"